Bimanual Categories

 Category Ground Truth Labels

 Data which was derived from the RGB-D dataset, like human pose or object bounding boxes.
 The data of the original KIT Bimanual Actions Dataset and the extension are combined.
 From the original KIT Bimanual Actions Dataset the following scenarios are included: cooking, cooking with bowls, pouring, wiping, cereals.The data from subjects with the same number is combined from both datasets.
+This data can be used to reproduce the results of the publication.
 In addition, the data is mirrored to account for underrepresentation of left-handed subjects.
 Each downloadable file contains the information of all subjects.

 File Updated Size SHA256 hash